Menu

 North Dakota Asbestos Laws & Regulations

 North Dakota follows federal laws regulating asbestos.
-It also has state-specific regulations under the North Dakota Pollution Control Rules.
-The Asbestos Control Program oversees the enforcement of Emission Standards for Asbestos.
-The program also licenses asbestos abatement workers and contractors.
+It also has state-specific regulations for handling and removing asbestos.
+The North Dakota Department of Environmental Quality (DEQ) oversees the enforcement of emission standards for asbestos.
+It also licenses asbestos abatement workers and contractors.

-• Individuals must submit Form SFN17987 10 days before demolition or remodeling.
+• Individuals must submit proper paperwork 10 days before demolition or remodeling.

 • A state-licensed inspector must check the property for asbestos.